 On this page

-If you offer or broker financial products or services in the Netherlands, you are required to provide information in, for instance, quotes, credit prospectuses, financial information leaflets and other types of documents.
+If you offer or broker financial products or services in the Netherlands, you are required to provide information in, for instance, quotes, credit prospectuses, Essential information document (Eid) (in Dutch) and other types of documents.
 The information must be accurate, clear and not misleading.
 A client must be able to effectively assess the product based on the information.
 These rules apply to products such as credits, insurances, products concerning payment, savings and deposits or investments.

 The Netherlands Authority for the Financial Markets (Autoriteit Financiële Markten, AFM) states the requirements that the information must satisfy for each product and service.
 Financial providers owe a duty of care to their clients.
 This means they may only sell financial products that are appropriate for their customer.
 When identifying any breaches, AFM may intervene and impose sanctions.